Abstract.

 key mode of transport in many Indian cities is the Autorickshaw.

-demand for low cost, flexible public transport, the "Auto" as
+the demand for low cost, flexible public transport, the "Auto"

 This is a three-wheeled petrol or diesel engine vehicle.
 The